The Best Way To Waterproof A Tent

 - Make sure the outside of your tent’s flysheet is clean, spraying it down with water if necessary – you don’t need to wait for it to dry.

 - Apply tent waterproofing spray evenly over the fly.

 - Wipe off any excess coating with a soft damp cloth.

 - Leave to dry.

 Waterproofing a polycotton tent

-Polycotton tents and canvas tents are a little different to regular tents when it comes to waterproofing.
+Polycotton tents and canvas tents are a little different from regular tents when it comes to waterproofing.

 Although they have a water-repellent coating, they need weathering before you use them.
 This is because there are small holes where they’ve been stitched, which can let water in.
 By giving the tent a light hosing down, the weave tightens up and expands the material, making it more waterproof.